Redesigned 2021 Chevrolet Tahoe and Suburban gain size, screens

-For anyone who felt the current Chevrolet Tahoe and Suburban were small, there's good news: Both SUVs will make gains in new versions set to make their debut.
+For anyone who felt the current Chevrolet Tahoe and Suburban were small, there's good news: Both SUVs will make gains in new versions coming next year.

-On Tuesday in Detroit General Motors unveiled the 2021 Chevrolet Tahoe and Suburban with a lot more space, optional turbodiesel power, and up to five display screens.
+On Tuesday in Detroit, General Motors unveiled the 2021 Chevrolet Tahoe and Suburban with a lot more space, optional turbodiesel power, and up to five display screens.
 When they goes on sale in the middle of 2020, the 2021 Tahoe and Suburban will square off with the aluminum-bodied 2020 Ford Expedition.

 The 2021 Suburban's wheelbase grows 4.1 inches to 134.1 inches, and it gains 1.3 inches in overall length, to 225.7 inches.
 The 2021 Tahoe's wheelbase grows 4.9 inches to 120.9 inches; it's 6.7 inches longer at 210.7 inches overall.

 That translates to a lot more space inside.
-Those in the second row of the Tahoe will find 3 more inches of leg room over the current model, but third-row occupants will appreciate the 10.1 inches of additional leg room versus before.
+Those in the second row of the Tahoe will find three more inches of leg room over the current model, but third-row occupants will appreciate the 10.1 inches of additional leg room versus before.
 Suburban buyers will find more room as well with 2.3 more inches of leg room in the second row and 2.2 inches in the third row.

 The Tahoe now has 10.2 inches more cargo floor than before behind the third row, while the Suburban gains 1.8 inches.
-These might not sound like large increases, but the Tahoe can now haul (with the second and third rows folded down) 122.9 cubic feet (up 28.2 cubic feet) while the Suburban can haul an absurd 144.7 cubic feet (up 23 cubic feet).
-That amounts to 25% more cargo carrying capacity than the current Ford Expedition behind the third row, which itself isn't small.
+These might not sound like large increases, but the Tahoe can now haul (with the second and third rows folded down) 122.9 cubic feet (up 28.2 cubic feet) while the Suburban can haul 144.7 cubic feet (up 23 cubic feet).
+That amounts to 25% more cargo carrying capacity than the current Ford Expedition behind the third row.

 2021 Chevrolet Tahoe